nextstrain/ebola/ingest/README.md

-# nextstrain.org/zika/ingest
+# nextstrain.org/ebola/ingest

-This is the ingest pipeline for Zika virus sequences.
+This is the ingest pipeline for Ebola virus sequences.

 ## Usage

 > NOTE: All command examples assume you are within the `ingest` directory.
-> If running commands from the outer `zika` directory, please replace the `.` with `ingest`
+> If running commands from the outer `ebola` directory, please replace the `.` with `ingest`

 Fetch sequences with